liquidinvestigations/cloud-deployment/README.md

 ## Steps for UI development

 1. Install `socat`.
 Then, install all dependencies marked in [the factory readme](https://github.com/liquidinvestigations/factory).
-If kitchen is not working, compile the latest ruby from source.
 2. Run `./download_liquid.sh`.
 3. Run `./launch_web_ui.sh` and wait for it to boot.
 4. Run `./socat.sh` to do port forwarding.